boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.client.simple/README.md

 ## Introduction

-The sample demonstrates how to read values from ctrlX Data Layer.
+The sample demonstrates how to read values from __ctrlX Data Layer__.

 ## Function Description